 You may learn more about the benefits of changing your eating and physical activity habits from a health care professional.
 This knowledge may help you take action.

 Look at the lists of pros and cons below.
 Find the items you believe are true for you.
 Think about factors that are important to you.

-Preparation: Have you made up your mind?
+Preparation: Make up your mind

 If you are in the preparation stage, you are about to take action.
 To get started, look at your list of pros and cons.
 How can you make a plan and act on it?